Windows File Manager: Windows NT

 File Manager was rewritten as a 32-bit program for Windows NT.
-This new version correctly handled long file names in addition to adding support for NTFS file systems.
+This new version correctly handled long file names (and file names containing spaces) in addition to adding support for NTFS file systems.
 It was included with Windows NT 3.1, 3.5, 3.51, and 4.0.

 Windows 10 and later

 On 6 April 2018, Microsoft released binaries and the source code, licensed under the MIT License, for an improved version of File Manager running on Windows 10.
 Based on the latest 32-bit version of File Manager that was originally included with Windows NT 4.0, this version included changes such as the ability to compile in modern versions of Visual Studio, the ability to compile as a 64-bit application, and numerous usability improvements.
 The source code was released with an MIT license on GitHub by Microsoft.
 Microsoft also released this version of File Manager on the Microsoft Store for free in late January 2019, which is compatible with all modern releases of Windows including Windows 10 and later.

 As of 4 March 2025, Microsoft has archived the repository for File Manager on GitHub and will no longer maintain the source code of the application due to the historical nature of the software.
-Users are allowed to fork the repository containing the File Manager source code and make their own modifications and do whatever they like with it, however they must be warned about the risks associated with creating forks of archived repositories, including File Manager.
+Users are allowed to fork the repository containing the File Manager source code and make their own modifications and do whatever they like with it, but with a warning about the risks associated with creating forks of archived repositories, including File Manager.